atlopes/csv/DOCUMENTATION.md

 SELECT dateCreation FROM tempCSV WHERE ISNULL(m.CSV.ScanDate(dateCreation, .F.))
 ```

-Hopefully, This will help on setting an adequate date pattern.
+Hopefully, this will help on setting an adequate date pattern.
+The same type of verification can be done with Logical and Numeric columns.